-According to outsourcing statistics drawn from a Pew poll, four out of five Americans think outsourcing is bad for the country’s workers.
+Four out of five Americans think outsourcing is bad for the country’s workers.
 Only 15% of the same poll respondents say outsourcing had helped American workers and the economy overall.

 11. According to United States outsourcing statistics, as many as 3.7 million jobs have been outsourced to China alone.

 Whether you think it’s fair or not, there’s no question that the US is losing manufacturing jobs to China at a drastic rate.
 Over 1.7 million jobs have been exported to China since 2008.